dlm6693/DS-Mod-3-Project/README.md

 * Models seemed to be rather complex.
 Would experiment further with trimming as parameters like max depth and number of estimators seemed high
 * Examine correlation between features more deeply to see if there were any redundancies I could have accounted for
 * Dive deeper into the potential of overfitting.
 Just dropping features proportionally made both the training and testing scores worse, and did not make them more even
+* Experiment more with different versions of the dataset i.e. no transformations, no exclusions of zero values